 His opener was a fine free-kick, before scoring from close range and completing his treble courtesy of a deflection.
 Chelsea’s final game of the previous season had been an 8-0 thrashing of Wigan as they secured the title, a game in which Drogba also scored a hat-trick.

-The Ivorian forward’s treble meant he scored hat-tricks in two consecutive Premier League games, one of just six players – alongside the likes of Thierry Henry and Wayne Rooney – to have achieved the feat.
+The Ivorian forward’s treble meant he scored hat-tricks in two consecutive Premier League games, one of just five players – alongside the likes of Thierry Henry and Wayne Rooney – to have achieved the feat.

 Raheem Sterling – 2019